Taille de pierres - cut

 Automated cutting

-The cutting stations can be automated by means of programs defining the actions to be performed on the material (sawing, polishing, etc.).
-In this category, the cutting can be mechanical but also LASER or water jet under high pressure.
-In addition, mechanical arms can be used to move the stones on the different cutting stations.
+Over the years, technologies have improved to offer automated systems capable of replacing human work in the cutting of synthetic or natural stones.
+The cutting stations can be automated by means of programs defining the actions to be performed on the material—such as sawing, polishing, or other gemstone cutting processes.
+In this category, the cutting can be mechanical, but also performed using LASER or high-pressure water jet systems.
+In addition, mechanical arms can be used to move the stones between the different cutting stations.

 Once the work of the lapidary or automated machines has been completed, the final stones are sent to the jewelry workshops, ready to be set on jewelry or to be used as ornaments of any kind.